Diego Rubio (footballer): Colorado Rapids

 Ahead of the 2019 season, Rubio was traded to Colorado Rapids in exchange for Kelyn Rowe, $200,000 of General Allocation Money and $100,000 of Target Allocation Money.
-On Feb.
-20, 2019, Rubio signed a three-year contract extension through the 2022 season.
+On 20 February 2019, Rubio signed a three-year contract extension through the 2022 season.
 Rubio enjoyed a career year with Colorado in 2019.
 He was the club's second leading scorer with 11 goals in 25 starts among 26 appearances—all MLS career highs.

 In 2020, Rubio appeared in 17 matches, starting 13, in the regular season and playoffs.
-Rubio scored three goals, including game-winning goals on Sept.
-12 against Real Salt Lake and Nov.
-8 at Houston Dynamo.
+Rubio scored three goals, including game-winning goals on 12 Sep against Real Salt Lake and 8 Nov at Houston Dynamo.
 He also added four assists, including game-winning assists on Opening Day against D.C.
-United and on Nov.
-4 to clinch a playoff berth at Portland Timbers.
+United and on 4 Nov to clinch a playoff berth at Portland Timbers.
 Rubio was named to the MLS Team of the Week in Weeks 11 and 24.
+Rubio left Colorado following their 2023 season.

+Austin FC

+On 5 February 2024, Rubio signed as a free agent with Austin FC on a one-year deal.

 International career

-On 31 May 2011, Rubio was called up by Chile national team manager Claudio Borghi to take part in the 28-man pre-list preparatory process for the upcoming 2011 Copa America.
+On 31 May 2011, Rubio was called up by Chile national team manager Claudio Borghi to take part in the 28-man pre-list preparatory process for the upcoming 2011 Copa América.
 He officially debuted with Chile national team on 23 June 2011, in a match against Paraguay, the last match of Chile before the Copa América.

-Rubio returned to the national team and appeared in a 0-0 friendly draw against South Korea on Sept.
-11, 2018.
-Rubio was a substitute in a 1-1 friendly draw against the United States on March 26, 2019.
-Rubio picked up an assist on Alfonso Parat's goal in a 2-1 friendly loss to Honduras on Sept.
-10, 2019, Rubio's first 90-minute performance on the senior international stage.
-On Nov.
-6, 2020, Rubio was called up for Chile's 2022 FIFA World Cup Qualifiers against Peru and Venezuela, but was later released from the squad out of precautions over COVID-19.
+Rubio returned to the national team and appeared in a 0-0 friendly draw against South Korea on 11 September 2018.
+Rubio was a substitute in a 1-1 friendly draw against the United States on 26 March 2019.
+Rubio picked up an assist on Alfonso Parat's goal in a 2-1 friendly loss to Honduras on 10 September 2019, Rubio's first 90-minute performance on the senior international stage.
+On 6 November 2020, Rubio was called up for Chile's 2022 FIFA World Cup Qualifiers against Peru and Venezuela, but was later released from the squad out of precautions over COVID-19.